If you need help accessing our website, call 855-698-9991

 After any type of bariatric surgery, you may notice a dramatic reduction in your appetite, especially between meals.
 Because your stomach is unable to hold as much food, you may become full more quickly than before.
 It is essential to eat slowly and chew food well to prevent acid reflux and vomiting that can occur from eating too quickly.

 Additionally, it is important to maintain a healthy diet and exercise daily.
 This will help maximize the weight you are able to lose with these procedures.
-Also, it can help maintain your healthy weight long term.
+Also, it can help maintain your healthy weight in the long term.

 Our Research and Education in Obesity